Imagine you saw a really cool dinner jacket somewhere, and since you were in a hurry, all you could do is click a picture of it.

 Now, if your life was a magical movie, your fairy godmother would leave the same dress near your house with a message – you deserve it.

 But since our lives are most probably not a movie (or at least not the kind of movie we want it to be), the thing that comes closest to a jacket-delivering fairy godmother is artificial intelligence.

 Image Recognition – the ability of machines to read and interpret images can help you locate the store selling your favorite jacket.

 But before that, let’s understand what image recognition really is.
-Image recognition is a part of computer vision – the ability of computers to acquire, process, and recognize digital images with a high-level understanding, just like humans do – calling cat – a cat, and dog – a dog.
+Image recognition is a part of computer vision – the ability of computers to acquire, process, and recognize digital images with a high-level understanding, just like humans do – calling a cat – a cat, and a dog – a dog.

 Think of computer vision as the parent class.
 It includes everything from text recognition, OCR, iris recognition, and even video analysis.
-One of its branches is image recognition – which deals exclusively with detecting and analyzing images to help facilitate decision making.
+One of its branches is image recognition – which deals exclusively with detecting and analyzing images to help facilitate decision-making.

 How does it work?

 For us, an image is colors and objects.
 For a computer, an image is a bunch of pixels.
 What are pixels – think of them as little boxes of colors.
 The more the number of pixels, the better the image’s resolution.
 Three channels make up a pixel.
 Every channel represents a color for which the intensity can be increased or decreased.
 These channels are red, green, and blue (the RGB color model).

 Every channel is stored in 8 bits – which can store 256 values (0 to 255).
 That means every pixel is a 24-bit color unit.
 For a cat image, AI understands the pixel placement that makes up a cat face and the RGB values in each of those pixels.